Noether's Learning Dynamics: Role of Symmetry Breaking in Neural Networks: From Newtonian to Lagrangian mechanics of learning

-\textbf{Gradient descent becomes Lagrangian dynamics with a small kinetic energy.} In the continuous-time limit of diminishing learning rate $\eta \rightarrow 0$, gradient descent $q(t+\eta) = q(t) - \eta g(t)$ becomes a first order differential equation called gradient flow $\dot{q} = - g$.
-Unlike Nesterov's momentum, the trajectory of gradient descent even with heavy ball momentum $\beta$ follows gradient flow just rescaling time $(1-\beta)\dot{q}= -g$ \cite{sutskever2013importance, kovachki2019analysis,kunin2021neural}.
-However, recent studies \cite{kovachki2019analysis,kunin2021neural} have applied modified equation analysis to incorporate the effects of finite learning rate and have shown a that realistic trajectory of gradient descent can be modeled as a second-order differential equation.
-We can informally see this by Taylor expanding an update with respect to a small learning rate $q(t+\eta) = q + \eta \dot{q}+\frac{\eta^2}{2} \ddot{q} + O(\eta^3)$ and then plugging this expression to the gradient descent updates $\frac{1}{\eta}(q(t+\eta) - q(t)) = - g(t)$.
-We keep the first order in $\eta$ and obtain a second-order differential equation $\frac{\eta}{2} \ddot{q} + \dot{q} = - g$ whose continuous-time limit recovers gradient flow $\dot{q} = -g$ as expected.
-Performing a similar analysis accounting for the effects of the heavy ball momentum with weight decay $k$ yields a second-order differential equation \cite{kovachki2019analysis,kunin2021neural},
+\textbf{Implicit acceleration and the Lagrangian formulation of gradient descent.} In the continuous-time limit of diminishing learning rate $\eta \rightarrow 0$, gradient descent $q(t+\eta) = q(t) - \eta\nabla f$ becomes a first order differential equation, gradient flow $\dot{q} = - \nabla f$.
+Unlike Nesterov's momentum \cite{su2014differential}, the trajectory of gradient descent with heavy ball momentum $\beta$ as applied in deep learning \cite{sutskever2013importance}, follows gradient flow with the rescaling $(1-\beta)\dot{q}= -\nabla f$.
+Here, we apply modified equation analysis \cite{kunin2021neural,kovachki2019analysis} to incorporate the effect of a finite learning rate and leverage the fact that the discrete steps of gradient descent closely follow the continuous-time trajectory of the second-order differential equation in time.
+We can informally see this by Taylor expanding an update with respect to a small, but finite learning rate $q(t+\eta) = q + \eta \dot{q}+\frac{\eta^2}{2} \ddot{q} + O(\eta^3)$ and then plugging this expression to the gradient descent updates $\frac{q(t+\eta) - q(t)}{\eta} = - \nabla f$.
+We keep the first order in $\eta$ and obtain a second-order differential equation $\frac{\eta}{2} \ddot{q} + \dot{q} = - \nabla f$.
+We call the additional term $\frac{\eta}{2}\ddot{q}$, \emph{implicit acceleration}.
+This dynamics reduces to gradient flow $\dot{q} = -\nabla f$ in the continuous-time limit as expected.
+(Note that a complementary approach is to view the effects of discrete step size as \emph{implicit gradient regularization} on the original loss $f(q) \rightarrow f(q) + \frac{\eta}{4} |\nabla f|^2$ \cite{kunin2021neural,li2017stochastic,barrett2020implicit,smith2021origin,geiping2021stochastic}.)
+Performing a similar analysis \cite{kunin2021neural,kovachki2019analysis} accounting for the effects of the heavy ball momentum with weight decay $k$ yields a second-order differential equation,